-A. Renter must be a responsible adult 25 years of age or older with a valid driver license.
+A. Renter must be a responsible adult 25 years of age or older with a valid Government issued photo I.D.
 Boat operators born on or after January 1, 1988, must present a Florida Boating Safety Education Identification Card or Certificate in order to operate our boats.
 The BoatUS Foundation’s Online Course is the only FREE Online Boating Safety Course approved by the Florida Fish and Wildlife Conservation Commission.

 A. No. Our trained crew members provide a thorough Houseboat Orientation and Captain’s Lesson.
 We recommend reading our Cruising Guide & Houseboat Handbook for more information in advance of arrival.
 Each renter is given a hard copy of this handbook upon check-in.